Authenticating users with OpenID Connect

 • Endpoint URL

-Follow these steps to setup a new Identity Provider in Crosser Cloud that uses your Azure AD:
+Follow these steps to setup a new Identity Provider in Crosser Control Center that uses your Azure AD:

 1. Create an Identity Provider, as described above